Wedding of Prince William and Catherine Middleton: Tributes outside the Commonwealth

 In the United States, the Empire State Building in New York City was lit in red, white, and blue, the colours of the Union Flag at sunset on 29 April to mark the wedding.

+Power demand on the UK National Grid

+In the UK, the National Grid reported a huge surge in demand for power after the service, equivalent to one million kettles being boiled, when the royal couple returned to Buckingham Palace.
+In Canada, viewership of the wedding was recorded by electricity use in Ontario, where, at the approximate moment Middleton arrived at Westminster Abbey, the Independent Electricity System Operator recorded a 300 megawatt drop in electricity use, which was attributed to "people going about their normal morning routines [stopping] whatever they were doing, rather than make breakfast or shower, and watch the TV".

 Policing

 The wedding had been subject to threats of violence and disruption.
 In February 2011, security agencies, including MI5, identified "dissident Irish republican groups" as possible threats.
 The group Muslims Against Crusades abandoned a planned protest.
 The English Defence League vowed to hold a counter-demonstration and promised 50 to 100 EDL members at each railway station in central London to block Muslim extremists in a "ring of steel".

 Security operations and arrests

 Sixty people arrested at the TUC rally on the March for the Alternative had bail conditions that prevented them entering central London over the wedding period.

 On 28 April 2011, political activist Chris Knight and two others were arrested by the Metropolitan Police Service "on suspicion of conspiracy to cause public nuisance and breach of the peace".
 The three were planning a mock execution of Prince Andrew with a home-made guillotine in central London to coincide with the wedding.
 The guillotine was workable, except that it did not have a blade.

 On the day of the wedding, the Metropolitan Police Service made "pre-emptive" moves, applying blanket stop and search powers and arresting 52 people, including 13 arrested at Charing Cross station in possession of anti-monarchy placards and "climbing equipment".
 Five people, three of whom were wearing zombie make-up, were arrested "on suspicion of planning a breach of the peace" when they entered a branch of Starbucks.
 Police described the overall security operation as an "amazing success".
 Eight of the arrested appealed to the European Court of Human Rights that their arrests were unlawful, but their claims were rejected.

 In Scotland, twenty-one people were arrested at an unofficial "street party" in Kelvingrove Park, Glasgow which saw "completely unacceptable levels" of drunkenness according to Strathclyde Police.
 A taxi driver died on 10 May from injuries sustained when his cab was struck by a police van attending the Kelvingrove incident.